 411 South Poplar, Reef Cottage - Circa 1892

-A miniature version of Queen Anne houses of the late 1880's.
-Clapboards on the first story with fish-scale shingles on the second half story, and the off center porch are typical picturesque features of the style.
-Note the gable treatment with hooded windows and half timbers.
-The house is in an excellent state of preservation.
-Private residence.
+A miniature version of Queen Anne houses of the late 1880s.
+Clapboards on the first story with fish-scale shingles on the second half story and the off-center porch are typical picturesque features of the style.
+Note the gable treatment with hooded windows and half-timbers.
+The house is in an excellent state of preservation—a private residence.

 505 West Walnut, Babcock / Allyn House, 1868

 An excellent example of the square Bracketed-Italianate style with its scrolled brackets and wide projecting eaves.
 It was originally only two stories high with a low hip roof.
-The first president of Southern Illinois Normal University(SINU), Robert Allyn, added the mansard roof, one-story dining room wing, and two-story bay window in 1879 which brought the house into the Second Empire style.
-Private residence.
+The first president of Southern Illinois Normal University(SINU), Robert Allyn, added the mansard roof, one-story dining room wing, and two-story bay window in 1879, bringing the house into the Second Empire style—private residence.

 511 West Walnut, Dixon House, Circa 1858 - Designated 1998

 The William Dixon House was built in 1858.
-The original story-and-a-half house is the oldest documented frame house still standing in Carbondale.
-Two additions have been made to the residence; the east parlor in the 1920's and the west two-story addition in the 1940's.
+The original story-and-a-half house is the oldest documented frame house in Carbondale.
+Two additions have been made to the residence; the east parlor in the 1920s and the west two-story addition in the 1940s.
 The architectural style of the house is considered French colonial.
-Designated in 1998 the home is currently a private residence.
+Designated in 1998, the home is currently a private residence.

 603 West Walnut, Circa 1884

-Represents a type of modest frame house which was very popular in Carbondale in the 1870s and 80's.
-The central cross gable with pointed molding over the gable windows are typical, but the porch and wooden Gothic trim are missing.
-The house contains walls of brick nogging from an earlier structure.
-Private residence.
+It represents a modest frame house popular in Carbondale in the 1870s and 80s.
+The central cross gable with pointed molding over the gable windows is typical, but the porch and wooden Gothic trim are missing.
+The house contains walls of brick nogging from an earlier structure—a private residence.

 605 West Walnut, Smith House, Circa 1901 - Designated 1995

-The George Washington Smith home was built by SIU Professor George Washington Smith in 1901.
-Smith was a noted Lincoln historian, text book writer, and Vice President of the Illinois State Historical Society.
+SIU Professor George Washington Smith built the George Washington Smith home in 1901.
+Smith was a noted Lincoln historian, textbook writer, and Illinois State Historical Society Vice President.
 The house is an example of transitional Queen Anne and Colonial Revival.
-The central entrance, colonial railing, and square massing of the Colonial Revival are combined with Queen Anne asymmetrical east facade and patterned shingles.
-The original porch was replaced in the 1940's.
-Designated in 1995 the home is currently a private residence.
+The central entrance, colonial railing, and square massing of the Colonial Revival are combined with Queen Anne's asymmetrical east facade and patterned shingles.
+The original porch was replaced in the 1940s.
+Designated in 1995, the home is currently a private residence.

 206 South Poplar, Felt's House, 1870s

-A Queen Anne corner tower and porch were added to this simple 1870's house in the 1890's to bring it into fashion.
-The Queen Anne porch has since been replaced.
-Private residence.
+To bring it into fashion, a Queen Anne corner tower and porch were added to this simple 1870s house in the 1890s.
+The Queen Anne porch has since been replaced—private residence.

 204 South Maple, Winne House, 1873